wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/exoscale/expedited-virgin-joomla.md

 ![](images/expedited/exo20.png "Exoscale Tutorial Image 20")
 ![](images/expedited/exo21.png "Exoscale Tutorial Image 21")
 ![](images/expedited/exo22.png "Exoscale Tutorial Image 22")

+NOTE: In this images or this part of the output you will find the credentials you must set for your joomla application
 ![](images/expedited/exo23.png "Exoscale Tutorial Image 23")
 ![](images/expedited/exo24.png "Exoscale Tutorial Image 24")

+NOTE: To display the joomla application you must go to your website URL in your browser such as https://www.drpatient.uk
 ![](images/expedited/exo25.png "Exoscale Tutorial Image 25")

 Assuming that you have your Joomla application online that's this tutorial through.